Skip to main content

 • Start date (You will be able to backdate the start date of the cycle)

-1. Monthly cycles will repeat on the same day every month, if you pick 1st January, your next billing period will start on 1st February, then on 1st March, etc. For example, this is the billing period of some private payers.
+1. Monthly cycles will repeat on the same day every month, so if you pick 1st January, your next billing period will start on 1st February, then on 1st March, etc. For example, this is the billing period of some private payers.

 2. 4-Weekly cycles will repeat every 28 days, so if you pick 1st January, your next billing period will start on 29th January, then on 26th February, etc. For example, this is the billing period for some council payers.

-3. Weekly cycles will repeat every 7 days, so if you pick 1st January, your next billing period will start on 8th January, then on 15th January, etc. For example, this is the billing period of some live-in care payers.
+4. Weekly cycles will repeat every 7 days, so if you pick 1st January, your next billing period will start on 8th January, then on 15th January, etc. For example, this is the billing period of some live-in care payers.

 Once you have added the details click Add cycle.
 You will now see the cycle on this page.